tamnguyenbbt/Okapi/README.md

 * Support .Net Framework 4.5 and 4.6

 ## Set Up Test Project
-The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5.
+The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5 and uses Okapi library.
-* Opika library can be found under NuGet at https://www.nuget.org/packages/Okapi/1.0.0
+* Okapi library can be found under NuGet at https://www.nuget.org/packages/Okapi/1.0.0

 ### Using App.config